 - 1 teaspoon Worcestershire sauce

 Pearl barley is a versatile whole grain that is easy to add to many recipes.
-Try to make our No-Stir Barley Rissotto for dinner tonight!
+Try to make our Barley and Mushroom No-Stir Rissotto for dinner tonight!

-Add barley, diced tomatoes, 1/3 cup of tomato/pasta sauce, salt & pepper to mixing bowl.
+- Add barley, diced tomatoes, 1/3 cup of tomato, salt & pepper to mixing bowl.
 Stir in egg.

-Mix tomato sauce and tomato soup in a separate bowl.
-Spread a very thin layer of the tomato sauce mixture into a cooking pan.
+- Now onto the sauce: mix the other 1/3 tomato sauce and tomato soup in a separate bowl.
+Spread a very thin layer of the tomato soup and sauce mixture into a cooking pan.

-Lay removed cabbage leaves on a flat surface and add filling to the centre of the leaf- add just enough to fill the leaf full when rolled up, but not enough to have it fall out the sides or prevent the leaf from being rolled.
+- Lay removed cabbage leaves on a flat surface and add barley and pork filling to the centre of the leaf- add just enough to fill the leaf full when rolled up, but not enough to have it fall out the sides or prevent the leaf from being rolled.